SitePen/dgrid/README.md

 operations.

 <h1>Themes/Skins</h1>
-The d-list automatically loads the necessary structural CSS to work properly.
+The dgrid automatically loads the necessary structural CSS to work properly.
 However, you can also use one of the the included skins/themes.
-There is a claro.css, tundra.css, soria.css, and nihilo.css theme files in the css/skins directory that can be used to skin the d-list to a particular look and feel.
+There is a claro.css, tundra.css, soria.css, and nihilo.css theme files in the css/skins directory that can be used to skin the dgrid to a particular look and feel.

 <h2>Grid Structure for custom CSS Styling</h2>
-The d-list is designed to be styled and customized through CSS.
+The dgrid is designed to be styled and customized through CSS.
 Many of these classes can be discovered by simply looking at elements in your debugger and see the class names and applied CSS rules.
 As mentioned above, perhaps the most important class is the column-<id>
 assigned to each cell in grids which allow for per column styling.
-The following class names are used by the d-list and can be referenced from CSS:
+The following class names are used by the dgrid and can be referenced from CSS:
 <ul>
-<li>d-list - Applied to each d-list list or grid at the top element</li>
+<li>dgrid - Applied to each dgrid list or grid at the top element</li>
-<li>d-list-header - Applied to the element that contains the header rendering</li>
+<li>dgrid-header - Applied to the element that contains the header rendering</li>
-<li>d-list-scroller - Applied to the element that holds the scrolling contents</li>
+<li>dgrid-scroller - Applied to the element that holds the scrolling contents</li>
-<li>d-list-content - Applied to the element inside of the scrolling that holds all the data contents</li>
+<li>dgrid-content - Applied to the element inside of the scrolling that holds all the data contents</li>
-<li>d-list-row - Applied to each row element</li>
+<li>dgrid-row - Applied to each row element</li>
-<li>d-list-row-even - Applied to each even row element</li>
+<li>dgrid-row-even - Applied to each even row element</li>
-<li>d-list-row-odd - Applied to each even row element.
+<li>dgrid-row-odd - Applied to each even row element.
 Applying a different color to the odd (vs even) rows can be use help the rows visually stand out.</li>
-<li>d-list-selected - Applied to selected rows or cells</li>
+<li>dgrid-selected - Applied to selected rows or cells</li>
-<li>d-list-cell - Applied to each cell element</li>
+<li>dgrid-cell - Applied to each cell element</li>
-<li>d-list-cell-padding - Applied to each cell element or to an inner element within the cell in older versions of non-quirks mode IE to properly apply padding to keep the padding within the box measurements (box-sizing is preferred by the grid).</li>
+<li>dgrid-cell-padding - Applied to each cell element or to an inner element within the cell in older versions of non-quirks mode IE to properly apply padding to keep the padding within the box measurements (box-sizing is preferred by the grid).</li>
-<li>d-list-expando-icon - Applied to the expando icon on tree nodes</li>
+<li>dgrid-expando-icon - Applied to the expando icon on tree nodes</li>
 </ul>
 The following generic class names are also available for generic skinning (follows the jQuery themeroller convention):
 <ul>
-<li>ui-widget-content - Applied to each d-list list or grid at the top element</li>
+<li>ui-widget-content - Applied to each dgrid list or grid at the top element</li>
 <li>ui-widget-header - Applied to the element that contains the header rendering</li>
 <li>ui-state-default - Applied to each row element</li>
 <li>ui-state-active - Applied to selected rows or cells</li>